dashed-slug/wallets/docs/glossary.md

 ## Deposit code {#deposit-code}

 When performing *[Fiat deposits](#fiat-deposits)*, a user has to perform a bank transfer, and attach a *Deposit code* as a reference code to the transfer.
-This code is unique to each user, and allows the plugin and its operator to debit the correct user upon entering the deposit to the *Fiat deposits* *[tool](#tools)*.
+This code is unique to each user, and allows the plugin and its operator to credit the correct user upon entering the deposit to the *Fiat deposits* *[tool](#tools)*.

 ## Documentation {#documentation}